 Interview older relatives to help fill in the blank spaces in your family tree chart and family group sheet.
 It also provides an opportunity to discover your family member's stories and memories.
 If possible, record interviews using audio or video devices.
 Additionally, these relatives may possess important documents such as photographs, birth certificates, family Bibles, etc.

-Vital records include birth, marriage, and death records, which are kept by the state and local governments.
+Vital records include birth, marriage, and death records, which are kept by state and local governments.
 Access to these records varies by county and agencies may charge a fee.
 Death records are one of the best starting points since they list the place and date of death and the place and date of birth or marriage.
-Other vital records may be more difficult to obtain because of privacy issues.
+Other vital records may be more difficult to obtain because of privacy laws.